Is God Is (film)

-Is God Is is an upcoming American thriller film written and directed by Aleshea Harris in her feature directorial debut, and starring Kara Young, Mallori Johnson, Janelle Monáe, Vivica A. Fox, and Sterling K. Brown.
-It is based on Harris’s 2018 play of the same name.
+Is God Is is a 2026 American Southern Gothic revenge dark comedy thriller film written, produced and directed by Aleshea Harris in her feature directorial debut, and starring Kara Young, Mallori Johnson, Janelle Monáe, Vivica A. Fox, and Sterling K. Brown.
+Based on Harris's 2018 play, the film focuses on twin sisters who set out on a quest for revenge against their father for disfiguring them as children.